altocodenl/tagaway/qascript.md

 				- Interface should turn to 'organize view'.
 				- From 'Organize bar' click on 'select all'.
 				- Unselect thumbnail by clicking on 'unselect all' in 'organize bar'.
 				- The interface should return to 'navigation mode'.
 				- If amount of thumbnails is such that thumbnails are left below the fold, scroll down to bottom of gallery.
 					- All thumbnails must be unselected.
+				- From 'Organize bar' click on 'select all'.
+				- Unselect thumbnail by clicking on any part of the interface where the cursor is NOT 'pointer'.
+				- The interface should return to 'navigation mode'.
+				- If amount of thumbnails is such that thumbnails are left below the fold, scroll down to bottom of gallery.
+					- All thumbnails must be unselected.